Joint Statement by the International Partnership for Microbicides and the Microbicide Trials Network on the FACTS 001 Study Results

 - Women urgently need self-initiated prevention tools.
 Women are biologically more vulnerable to HIV infection than men during heterosexual sex, yet gender inequities and other obstacles too often restrict their ability to protect themselves.
 Young women are particularly at risk.
 In some parts of Africa, women ages 15-24 are up to five times more likely than young men to be infected.

-- We know that antiretroviral (ARV) drugs can prevent HIV when used consistently.
+- Antiretroviral (ARV) drugs can prevent HIV when used consistently.
 Several studies show that ARVs are highly effective in preventing HIV.
 At the same time, other studies indicate that for young, high-risk women in Africa, ARVs delivered as a vaginal gel or as a tablet are not practical methods.

 - Researchers have a responsibility to find products that women are able to use consistently.
 To that end, The Ring Study and ASPIRE are two Phase III studies being conducted in Africa in which we are evaluating a new product, a monthly vaginal ring that provides sustained-release of an ARV called dapivirine.